 "The last Nucleic Acids conference was one of the very most intellectually satisfying meetings I have ever attended.
 I really love the level of detail and scope of the conference."

 "Thanks so much for placing me on the meeting agenda, and I really had a most great time at this meeting.
 It was a perfect size - I made new friends, some were brand new, and some existed and were made stronger.
 So the meeting was much more bountiful to me than the ability to present my work, by a long shot.
 I totally loved thinking of chemical mechanisms, as it reminded me of my grad work, and it is so very lovely to be back in that chemical mind frame.
 I miss it."

 "Outstanding organisation, lovely location, excellent science."

 Take advantage of this fantastic opportunity for students!
 Fully paying academics can bring a student for only $890.
 Unfortunately, Postdocs are not eligible.
-Both registration packages include; accommodation for the 20, 21, 22 Feb 2022 (on a shared basis for students) and a food and beverage package for the conference period.
-Once registered, please contact Laura Trundle to obtain a special registration link for your student.
+Both registration packages include; accommodation for the 09, 10, 11 Feb 2023 (on a shared basis for students) and a food and beverage package for the conference period.
+Once registered, please contact Chloe Trundle to obtain a special registration link for your student.

 If you're interested in sponsoring this conference please contact us.